 One of the most significant parts of Manhattan Country School’s academic experience takes place at our Farm in the Catskill Mountains.
 Together with their classroom teachers, MCS students first go to the Farm in the spring of their 7-8s year.
 They spend three days and two nights on their first visit, with trips increasing in length and frequency as children get older.
 With each trip, students are able to connect what they are learning in the classroom to their studies at the Farm.

 Nature studies at the MCS Farm immerse children in the natural world of forest, field and stream.
 Students explore at their own pace in an environment that quickly becomes familiar, but always holds surprises.
-Students hike in the woods, fields and trails; and track wildlife and learn how animals and plants respond to the cycle of seasons.
+Students hike through the woods, fields, and trails, tracking wildlife and learning how animals and plants respond to the cycle of seasons.
 Through deep exposure to the Catskill Mountain environment, children gain a perspective that helps develop their sense of environmental stewardship and informs their future choices and decisions.

-Farm work classes include a focus on renewable energy, taking advantage of the Farm’s 140 solar panels that produce 24,000 kilowatts of electricity.
+Farm Work Classes include a focus on renewable energy, taking advantage of the Farm’s 140 solar panels that produce 24,000 kilowatts of electricity.
 Students also work to supply firewood to heat Farm buildings and the outdoor wood-fired pizza oven.
-Ultimately, the content of our Farming Class is to provide an authentic Farm-Based experience which resonates with our kids and informs their future decisions.
+Ultimately, the content of our Farm Work Class is to provide an authentic farm-based experience which resonates with our kids and informs their future decisions.

 Barn chores are an essential piece of the MCS Farm program.
 All students share the responsibilities of operating and caring for the Farm.
 Students milk cows, gather fresh-laid eggs, clean out animal stalls and provide fresh feed for all of the Farm animals.
 While barn chores are taught and guided by Farm teachers in the younger years, older students soon become capable managers of Farm chores themselves.

-Cooking Class lives in the heartbeat of the Farm, the kitchen.
-Students prepare meals and snacks using ingredients, almost exclusively grown or raised at the MCS Farm.
-Basic culinary skills and nutrition, food science and systems, and an understanding of collaborative efforts between our Farm to our table are hallmarks of this program.
+Cooking class lives in the heart of the farmhouse, the kitchen.
+Students prepare meals and snacks using ingredients almost exclusively grown or raised at the MCS Farm.
+Basic culinary skills and nutrition, food science and systems, and an understanding of collaborative efforts between our Farm and our table are hallmarks of this program.

 Farm Graduation Requirements